joedski/musings/Data, Client-Server Oriented/On HTTP-Transported APIs.md

 1. While verbose, it may be worth using [JSON-API](http://jsonapi.org/) along with the attendant media types as a way to structure JSON responses.
     1. You can include a decent amount of metadata in the resposnes... or you can include them, but only optionally if they're unnecessary. (you only need pagination links sometimes, e.g.)
+    2. [Discussion on how to deal with complex actions in JSON-API][ss-1-2]
 2. [Roy talking about how most web APIs aren't REST](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven).
     1. Think I need to read up more on what REST actually means.
 Granted, I'm much better equipped to understand such things, now.
         1. NOTE: He does make a point to state that the REST architecture is not The One And Only Way, but merely a way to build APIs with longevity.
 Other APIs over HTTP aren't wrong per se, they just aren't REST.